Substance Abuse Among the Deaf Community

 When they left, I was inconsolable.
 I was terrified

-This demonstrates the isolation Deaf people are in, and how their different way of comprehending their environment can cause them trauma.
+This demonstrates the isolation Deaf people are in, and how their different way of comprehending their environment can cause them trauma, and subsequent substance abuse.

-It may be that one reason Deaf persons are particularly vulnerable and sensitive regarding trauma is that they are, as outlined above, isolated from so much of society, and may have great difficulty communicating their feelings to someone who can in turn show a comprehension of them.
+It may be that one reason Deaf persons are particularly vulnerable and sensitive regarding trauma is that they are, as outlined above, isolated from so much of society, and may have great difficulty communicating their feelings to someone who can, in turn, show comprehension of them.

 Before we go into greater detail on discrimination in terms of employment, we should discuss a phenomenon called audism.
 This refers to the belief among the hearing population that they have or should have greater rights than the Deaf and that the Deaf are insufficient or inferior.